 According to a report released in October by the European Council on Foreign Relations, Beijing’s presence in the Middle East has been growing in the past decade, quickly making it the biggest trading partner for many countries in the region.
 Although China does not have much of an appetite for being engaged in the Middle East geopolitically, it’s growing economic might will inevitably draw attention from other players in the area, such as the United States.

 China’s goals in the Middle East revolve around energy, infrastructure, trade, and investment, as admitted in two key Chinese government documents.
-With Iraq having the world’s fifth-largest oil reserves, and strategic geopolitical location, China sees the country as the main missing piece in its plans to dominate trade across Europe and Asia, as well as a bridge between its shipping lanes in countries such as Israel and Turkey and countries in the Gulf.
+With Iraq having the world’s fifth-largest oil reserves, and a strategic geopolitical location, China sees the country as the main missing piece in its plans to dominate trade across Europe and Asia, as well as a bridge between its shipping lanes in countries such as Israel and Turkey and countries in the Gulf.

 China is Iraq’s largest trading partner, with trade between the two nations reaching about $30 billion last year.
 Similarly, Iraq is China’s second-largest supplier of crude oil, and the fourth biggest trading partner of China in the Middle East.